michaelschufi/lol-spelltracker/README.md

 Start the timer with a tap on the summoner and you'll see when the spell goes off cooldown.

 Included features:
-* Automatic recognization of "Insight" Mastery (15% CDR of Summoner Spells)
+* Automatic detection of "Insight" Mastery (15% CDR of Summoner Spells)
 * Distortion boots (manual toggle)

+Currently only the region EUW is supported.

 ##Legal Note
 Since I use the Riot API, I need to include this: